OlhaOvcharenko/OlhaOvcharenko/README.md

   constantly seeking out new ideas and advancements in the world of technology.

   I firmly believe that dedicated practice and focused learning will lead to the desired results.

+        # #

+- 🔭 Currently working on upgrading one of my projects - the jewelry shop website.[Check it out!](https://github.com/OlhaOvcharenko/Jewelry-Shop)

+- 👩‍💻I like seeking new challenges at work to stay inspired and achieve success.

+- ⚡ Fun fact: **I ❤ coding, travelling and rabbits 🐰**